We restore flowering sides

 C3.1 Diverting the tourism pressure from *Ferula sadleriana:

-– in Hungary, PP agreed with DINPD on the final plans in connection with the investment in the construction of the platform at the Pilis site.
-Public procurement for the construction should take place in early 2024.
+– in Hungary, PP agreed with DINPD on final plans regarding the investment in building a viewing platform at the Pilis site, which was completed in 2025.

 C3.2 Diverting the tourism pressure from *Linum dolomiticum: